-The modules that the major space agencies plan to erect on the Moon could incorporate an element contributed by the human colonizers themselves: the urea in their pee.
-European researchers have found that it could be used as a plasticizer in the concrete of the structures.
+The modules that the major space agencies plan to build on the Moon could incorporate an element contributed by the human colonizers themselves: the urea in their pee.
+European researchers have discovered that it could be used as a plasticizer in the concrete used to construct the structures.

-Transporting about 0.45 kg from the Earth to space costs about $10,000, which means that building a complete module on our satellite in this way would be very expensive.
+Transporting about 1 pound (0.45 kg) from the Earth to space costs about $10,000, which means that building a complete module on our satellite in this way would be very expensive.
 This is the reason why space agencies are thinking of using raw materials from the moon’s surface, or even those that astronauts themselves can provide, such as their urine.

 Scientists from Norway, Spain, the Netherlands, and Italy, in cooperation with ESA, have conducted several experiments to verify the potential of urine urea as a plasticizer, an additive that can be incorporated into concrete to soften the initial mixture and make it more pliable before it hardens.
 Details are published in the Journal of Cleaner Production.